pedrumgolriz/showhaus/README.md

 ### Getting Started

 To set up your own  instance of Showhaus, you can use [this install script](#).
-This shoud automatically install and configure most of the stack.
+This should automatically install and configure most of the stack.

 ### APIs